Iran warns of 'strong responses' as Israel's attacks on Lebanon threaten ceasefire

 'Hard to argue' Israel's Lebanon strikes were in self-defence, E.U.'s Kallas says

-It is "hard to argue" that heavy Israeli strikes in Beirut yesterday were carried out in self-defence, Kaja Kallas, the European Commission’s vice president, has said.
+It is "hard to argue" that heavy Israeli strikes in Beirut yesterday were carried out in self-defence, Kaja Kallas, the European Commission’s vice president, said.

 "Hezbollah dragged Lebanon into the war, but Israel’s right to defend itself does not justify inflicting such massive destruction," Kallas wrote in a post on X this morning.